Linux

 rm *[!cehg] deletes all that do not end with c,e,h,g

-rmdir dir1 remove a dir named dir1
+rmdir dir1 remove a dir for empty directories, named dir1

-dig www.abc.com +short DNS lookup utility, domain information groper
+help find help for find man find manual help for find, q to quit dig www.abc.com +short DNS lookup utility, domain information groper

 cat